 Prerequisites and General Information

-An Oracle Data Guard implementation requires two DB systems, one containing the primary database and one containing the standby database.
-When you enable Oracle Data Guard for a virtual machine DB system database, a new DB system with the standby database is created and associated with the primary database.
-For a bare metal DB system, the DB system with the database that you want to use as the standby must already exist before you enable Oracle Data Guard.
+A Data Guard implementation requires two DB systems, one containing the primary database and one containing the standby database.
+When you enable Data Guard for a database, a new DB system with the standby database is created and associated with the primary database.

-Tip:An Oracle Data Guard configuration on the Oracle Cloud Infrastructure is limited to one standby database for each primary database.
+A Data Guard configuration is limited to one standby database for each primary database.

 Requirement details are as follows:

-- Both DB systems must be in the same compartment.
+- Both the DB systems must be in the same compartment.

 - The database versions and editions must be identical.
-Oracle Data Guard does not support Oracle Database Standard Edition.
-(Active Data Guard requires Enterprise Edition - Extreme Performance.)
+Data Guard does not support Oracle Database Standard Edition.
+(Active Data Guard requires Enterprise Edition Extreme Performance.)

-DB_UNIQUE_NAME) value that is not in use by other databases in the DB systems the house the Data Guard association.
+DB_UNIQUE_NAME) value that is not in use by other databases in the DB systems that house the Data Guard association.
 However, the primary and standby database can use the same database name

 - The database edition determines whether Active Data Guard (ADG) can be used.
 ADG is only available with Enterprise Edition Extreme Performance.
-If you are using the BYOL licensing model and if your license does not include Active Data Guard, then you must ensure that Active Data Guard is not enabled when configuring Data Guard for Enterprise Edition Extreme Performance.
+If you are using the BYOL licensing model and if your license does not include ADG, then you must ensure that ADG is not enabled when configuring Data Guard for Enterprise Edition Extreme Performance.
 Alternately, you can use Enterprise Edition or Enterprise Edition High Performance, which do not enable ADG by default.
 See Use Oracle Data Guard with the Database CLI.